ropensci/drake/README.md

 Other pipeline toolkits
 -----------------------

 There are [countless other successful pipeline toolkits](https://github.com/pditommaso/awesome-pipeline).
-The `drake` package distinguishes itself with its R-focused approach, Tidyverse-friendly interface, and [wide selection of parallel computing backends](https://github.com/ropensci/drake/blob/master/vignettes/parallelism.Rmd#parallel-backends).
+The `drake` package distinguishes itself with its R-focused approach, Tidyverse-friendly interface, and a [thorough selection of parallel computing technologies and scheduling algorithms](https://ropenscilabs.github.io/drake-manual/hpc.html).

 Acknowledgements
 ================